-To view the contents of any folder in the Cataloged Folders or Local Drives panes, click on the triangle next to the folder name.
+To view the contents of any folder in the Cataloged Folders or Local Drives panes, click on the folder name.
 This will display the photos and subfolders within the selected folder inside the Preview area.
 To view the contents of a subfolder, either click on the subfolder inside the Folders pane, or double-click on it in the Preview area.
 (You can use the breadcrumbs bar at the top of the Preview area to navigate back to the top of your folder system.)

-TIP: Any pane in Photo RAW can be collapsed by clicking in the pane's title bar; a Hide/Show link is visible when you move your cursor over the title bar, but the entire title bar is clickable.
+TIP: Any pane in Photo RAW, in any module, can be collapsed by clicking anywhere in the pane's title bar.